 What is now pretty much accepted is that the diet-heart hypothesis originally put forward by Ancel Keys in the 1950's was and is flawed.
 It only ever was a hypothesis but it sounded just too believable to many and it was presented with a hard sales approach by Ancel Keys.
 The simple message that saturated fat raises blood cholesterol and as a result contributes to the risk of a heart attack seemed in a way to be logical... fatty plaques in blood vessels must be caused by ingesting the exact same substance (that being fat), mustn’t they?

 Among other related claims of the anti-fat brigade:

-The following is largely based on a recent interview with Grant Schofield, Professor of Public Health at the Auckland University of Technology in New Zealand:
+The following is largely based on a recent interview with Grant Schofield, Professor of Public Health at the Auckland University of Technology:

 Certain fats in the blood are associated with heart health.
 Dietary carbohydrate, including of course sugar & polyunsaturated seed oils high in Omega 6 fatty acids increase levels of oxidised LDL (so-called ‘bad cholesterol’) which are the molecules that can transport fats into the arteries.
 They also decrease ‘good’ HDL, the ones that transport fat away from arteries.

 There is simply no known mechanism where saturated fat contributes to the formation of oxidised LDL.
 In fact, indigenous populations eating diets high in saturated fat such as the Inuit and groups in the Pacific Islands, do not suffer a high incidence of coronary artery disease.
 Such south-sea diets can be very high in saturated coconut fat which was poo-pooed until recently by the medical and diet community – yet in those communities, there is an associated absence of chronic diseases.